FlowForma addressed construction site challenges and put the A14 Integrated Delivery Team on the road to process improvements and better governance.

 The Next Steps:

-Integration with a GIS (Geographic Information System) platform will make mapping processes more efficient; and there are plans to extend FlowForma BPM into other areas of business.
+Integration with a GIS (Geographic Information System) platform will make mapping processes more efficient; and there are plans to extend FlowForma Process Automation into other areas of business.

 The A14 Cambridge to Huntingdon Improvement Scheme is the largest road construction project in the UK, a £1.5bn joint venture between Costain, Skanska and Balfour Beatty.
 From the outset, the project faced the same logistical challenges around business processes that all site-based work must deal with.
 Three on-site compounds were quickly connected with fibre broadband by the A14 Integrated Delivery Team (IDT), enabling some sharing of spreadsheets and other information over email.